Article 1 Definitions

 Article 9 Cancellation by the traveller

-- Should an agreement be cancelled by the traveller, each traveller still has to pay cancellation costs next to any booking costs owed:
+- Should an agreement be cancelled by the traveller, the traveller still has to pay 15% of the basic rent.

 - In case of cancellation up to 42 days prior to day of departure: 30% of the total amount.

 -In case of cancellation from the 42nd to the 28th day prior to the day of departure: 60% of the total amount.

 -In case of cancellation from the 28th day to the day of departure: 90% of the total amount due.

 -In case of cancellation on the day of departure or later: the total amount due.

 -.
 The cancellation costs will not exceed the total amount due.

 -In case the traveller chooses substitution, article 7 will apply.

 -As to any additional services like car rental or diving services, different cancellation terms may apply.